 This map the locations of the El Chaltén campsites, refugios and hostels that are detailed below in our guide:

-Throughout this area there is a choice of free campsites located close to the natural landmarks along the hiking trails.
+Throughout this area you can choose from a number of budget campsites located close to the natural landmarks along the hiking trails.

 Campamento Poincenot